ningchencontact/azure-docs.zh-tw/articles/virtual-desktop/app-attach.md

     ```

-6.  使用您剛才複製的磁片區 GUID 來更新 **\$volumeGuid**變數。
+6. Update the **\$volumeGuid** variable with the volume GUID you just copied.

-7. 開啟系統管理 PowerShell 提示字元，並使用適用于您環境的變數來更新下列 PowerShell 腳本。
+7. Open an Admin PowerShell prompt and update the following PowerShell script with the variables that apply to your environment.

     ```powershell
     #MSIX app attach staging sample